What is Management? Key Functions and Characteristics.

 The visionary style focuses on the bigger picture.
 These managers are less concerned with the daily grind and more focused on aligning their team with the long-term mission and purpose of the organization.
 By clearly communicating a compelling vision, they inspire employees to work with passion and creativity.

 Visionary managers are often charismatic and future-focused, encouraging innovation and risk-taking among self-driven teams.
-Their aim is to help employees recognize how their contributions fuel a greater purpose.
+They are aimed at making employees see the worth of their contribution to a larger cause.

 Careers in Management